-- 1. An acknowledgment page signed and dated by each employee and filed in their personnel file. - 2.
-A statement that employees are hired "at-will," if the practice is located in a state that allows this type of employment (most states do), because the practice reserves the right to terminate any employee with or without cause. - 3.
-A statement that you reserve the right to change policies at any time. - 4.
-A statement that violation of policies will subject the employee to discipline, including termination. - 5.
-A statement that the practice is a non-discriminating employer.

-- 6. A statement that establishes an introductory period (probationary period). - 7.
-An "open-door" policy to deal with grievances and an established grievance protocol. - 8.
-A clear statement that the practice mandates that all employees observe patient confidentiality as an essential criterion for employment.
-(In other words, the employee will follow HIPAA rules without exception.)
+- An acknowledgment page signed and dated by each employee and filed in their personnel file - A statement that employees are hired "at-will," if the practice is located in a state that allows this type of employment (most states do), because the practice reserves the right to terminate any employee with or without cause - A statement that you reserve the right to change policies at any time - A statement that violation of policies will subject the employee to discipline, including termination - A statement that the practice is a nondiscriminating employer - A statement that establishes an introductory period (probationary period) - An "open door" policy to deal with grievances and an established grievance protocol - A clear statement that the practice mandates that all employees observe patient confidentiality as an essential criterion for employment (in other words, the employee will follow HIPAA rules without exception)

-In addition, the manual should include payroll policies, employee benefits, legal holiday policy, weekend or night schedules, meal policy, parking and travel expense policy, office closing policy, attendance policy, personal behavior policy (including expectations for presentation and attire, personal phone calls, smoking, sobriety, and a statement regarding the "desire for harmony"), and the leave of absence policy (including maternity leave).
-Lastly, the manual should establish a consistent staff review process, grievance protocol, and a step-discipline protocol.
+In addition, the manual should include payroll policies, employee benefits, legal holiday policy, weekend or night schedules, meal policy, parking and travel expense policy, office closing policy, policy, personal behavior attendance policy (including expectations for presentation and attire, personal phone calls, smoking, sobriety and statements regarding the "desire for harmony") and the leave of absence policy (including maternity leave).
+Last, the manual should establish a consistent staff review process, grievance protocol and a stepdiscipline protocol.
 It should be made clear, however, that any step-discipline protocol is not required and that employees remain (to the extent allowed by your state) "at will" employees of the practice.
 It is important that the employee manual not give rise to a claim of "implied contract."

-Committees made up of both staff and physician/owners to review staff and physician behavior issues are essential and will help deal efficiently with these issues when and if they arise.
-Also, annual employee reviews with clearly stated goals and criticism of job performance should be established.
+Committees made up of both staff and physicians/ owners to review staff and physician behavior issues are essential and will help deal efficiently with these issues when and if they arise.
+Also, annual employee reviews with clearly stated goals and a review of job performance should be established.
 It is advisable that salary increases be clearly linked to performance as well.

-If a grievance committee is established to address physician/owner performance or behavior issues, the practice owners must ensure that the committee members' recommendations are unencumbered, with no effect on the committeepersons' employment.
+A grievance committee may be established in midsize to larger group practices to address physician/owner performance or behavior issues.
+The practice owners must then ensure that the committee members' recommendations are unencumbered, with no effect on the committee members' employment.